 one or two more.
 If you previously

 That being said, one of the five healthy habits — smoking — appears to have the greatest impact on longevity.

-“In my previous study, sedentary, obese nonsmokers had higher survival rates than smokers who adopted two or more healthy behaviors.” says Dr. Ahmed.
+“In my previous study, sedentary, nonsmokers with obesity had higher survival rates than smokers who adopted two or more healthy behaviors,” says Dr. Ahmed.

 “If you could do one thing to reduce your risk of cardiovascular disease, cancer and death over the long-term, it would be to stop smoking or to avoid starting.
 Smoking avoidance prolongs life.”